davew-msft/2019AzureMigrateYourApps/Lab2-ContainerizingApplications/README.md

 ##### Set Front End Web App Properties

-We will now set the Front End application settings using the Azure Cli:
+We will now set the Front End application settings using the Azure Cli:  Copy the below code and replace the base URL placehoders with the URL's of your services.

+> Note: If you closed the command window you may have lost the values for the initial environment variables we setup.
+You may need to redefine MYRG and MYID again.

 ```
 az webapp config appsettings set --resource-group $MYRG --name "$MYID"frontend --settings INVENTORY_SERVICE_BASE_URL='<your inventory base url>' PRODUCT_SERVICE_BASE_URL='<your product service base url>'